NathanFirmo/nlw5/erros.md

 Precisa consertar a chamada para função do findByEmail. ok

-importação do io no admin.on
+importação do io no admin.on ok

 ## Doing